 Just like a typical Instagram video, these videos appear on the users’ feed as ‘Sponsored Post’ in a square format.
 Here’s an example, by United International Pictures Singapore, featuring their movie trailer edited especially short for Instagram.

 b) Instagram Stories Videos

-Interweaved between friends’ Instagram stories, they’re full screen verticals ads that are more immersive and entail a literal call-to-action, getting user to ‘swipe up’, redirecting them to the respective sites.
+Interweaved between friends’ Instagram stories, they’re full-screen verticals ads that are more immersive and entail a literal call-to-action, getting the user to ‘swipe up’, redirecting them to the respective sites.

 4. Virtual Reality (VR) video